 - Northumbria puts PRO data to use in many ways.
 If patient improvement seems cause for concern, the surgeon is notified.
 All comments from patients are shared with surgeons.
 Surgeons analyze the PROMs to ensure they are using the best methods and equipment and make changes if appropriate.
-PROMs are also used for audit internally and outside the trust.
+PROMs are also used for audits internally and outside the trust.

 Author’s Note: I stumbled upon Anji (@Outcomes_PROMS) by scrolling through one of my favorite hashtags on twitter: #PROMs.
 Her twitter handle obviously piqued my interest, but it was the genuine and infectious love for her job and teammates on display that really motivated me to learn more.

-Anji’s generously shares insights about the outcomes program she manages and even uses twitter to spark conversations around best practices from the community at large.
+Anji generously shares insights about the outcomes program she manages and even uses twitter to spark conversations around best practices from the community at large.
 Follow Anji on twitter: @Outcomes_PROMS

-Further, in the middle of the interview, we realized the U.K. and U.S. have different names for common roles.
+Further, in the middle of the interview, we realized the U.K. and the U.S. have different names for common roles.
 Here’s a quick reference guide in case you need it:

 Consultant: Surgeon holding the highest appointment in a particular branch of surgery in a hospital

-Medical Secretaries: Medical secretaries cover a consultant’s admin requirements e.g handling questions from patients, staff and consultants, organising his diary, booking meetings, managing a waiting list of patients,updating patient records and dealing with confidential information, typing letters, clinical reports, etc.
+Medical Secretaries: Medical secretaries cover a consultant’s admin requirements e.g handling questions from patients, staff, and consultants, organising his diary, booking meetings, managing a waiting list of patients,updating patient records and dealing with confidential information, typing letters, clinical reports, etc.